Honghui-BAO/RPG/INFERENCE_README.md

 - **Direct Embedding Matching**: Fast inference by computing scores for all items using token embeddings
 - **Graph-Constrained Decoding**: Efficient search using pre-computed item similarity graph
+- **Token Overlap Counting**: Generate discrete tokens and match by counting overlaps with corpus items
 - **Item Visit Statistics**: Track the number of items visited during inference

 ## Usage